Drupal vs WordPress:

 Customizing layouts or embedding dynamic elements in Drupal can feel akin to assembling a jigsaw puzzle blindfolded.
 CKEditor requires more technical knowledge to customize and optimize, often demanding developer intervention for more advanced tasks.

-Drupal page
+Drupal Ckeditor

 In comparison, Gutenberg revolutionizes content creation with its intuitive block-based system in WordPress.
 Each element, from text to multimedia, becomes a ‘block’ that users can easily manipulate.
 This modular approach enhances flexibility and streamlines the design process, making it more efficient for both beginners and seasoned users.